Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Performance Evaluation

 For the implementation of the proposed solution, the architectures and hyperparameters of the actor and critic networks are described as follows.
 The local actor network is a four-layer fully connected neural network with two hidden layers, where the numbers of neurons are 64, and 32, respectively.
 The architecture of the target actor network is the same as the local actor network.
 The local critic network is a four-layer fully connected neural network with two hidden layers, where the numbers of neurons are 128, and 64, respectively.
 The architecture of the target critic network is the same as the local critic network.
 The Rectified Linear Unit (ReLU) is utilized as the activation function and the Adam optimizer is used to update network weights with a learning rate of 0.001, and the discount factor is set to 0.996.
 The size of the experience replay buffer $|\mathcal{B}|$ is set to 100000, and the size of minibatch $M$ is set to 512.
-Three comparable algorithms are implemented as follows. \begin{itemize} \item \textit{Random Allocation} (RA): it randomly selects one action on determining the sensing frequencies, uploading priorities, and V2I bandwidth allocation. \item \textit{Centralized Deep Deterministic Policy Gradient} (C-DDPG) \cite{lillicrap2015continuous}: it implements an agent at the edge node to determine the sensing frequencies, uploading priorities, and V2I bandwidth allocation in a centralized way based on the system state.
-Meanwhile, the system reward is received by the agent to evaluate its contribution. \item \textit{Multi-agent Actor-Critic} (MAC) \cite{lowe2017multi}: it implements agents in vehicles to decide the sensing frequencies and uploading priorities based on local observation of the physical environment, and an agent in the edge node to decide the V2I bandwidth allocation.
-The system reward is received by each agent to evaluate their contributions, which is the same for each agent. \end{itemize}
+Four comparable algorithms are implemented as follows. \begin{itemize} \item RA: it randomly selects one action on determining the sensing frequencies, uploading priorities, and V2I bandwidth allocation. \item C-DDPG \cite{mlika2022deep}: it implements an agent at the edge node to determine the sensing frequencies, uploading priorities, and V2I bandwidth allocation in a centralized way based on the system state.
+Meanwhile, the system reward is received by the agent to evaluate its contribution. \item MAC \cite{he2021efficient}: it implements agents in vehicles to decide the sensing frequencies and uploading priorities based on local observation of the physical environment, and an agent in the edge node to decide the V2I bandwidth allocation.
+The system reward is received by each agent to evaluate their contributions, which is the same for each agent. \item MAC-VBA: To enable MAC to better allocate V2I bandwidth, we further design a variant called MAC-VBA, where edge nodes allocates V2I bandwidth based on predicted vehicle trajectories and view requirements. \end{itemize}